fanxhe/blog/_posts/2015-07-28-the_beginning_of_the_adventure.md

 * Ruby ~> 2.0.0.
 * Bundler.

-In our case we configured a `Gemfile`, where we included the Living Style Guide's gem as shown below:
+In our case we configured a `Gemfile`, in which we included the Living Style Guide's gem as shown below:

 {% highlight ruby %}
 gem "livingstyleguide",   "v2.0.0.alpha.8"